james-stevens/epp-restapi/XML_JSON/README.md

 This directory gives examples of EPP requests in both XML and JSON format

-The utilkity `xml2json.py <file>` is provided to allow you to convert EPP's XML into JSON to see what it will look like.
+The utility `xml2json.py <file>` is provided to allow you to convert EPP's XML into JSON to see what it will look like.

+This is ont intended as a comprehensive documentation of the EPP object format, but simple to cover enough scenarios so yuo cna understand how the EPP/XML maps into JSON.

 ## How XML is converted